zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 The `service-alias` is an unique string to identify the key entry.
 All keystore entries (key and trusted certificate entries) are accessed via unique aliases.
 Since the keystore will have only one certificate, you can omit this parameter and use the default value `localhost`.

 The `service-keystore` is a repository of security certificates plus corresponding private keys.
 The `<keystore_path>` is the path excluding the extension to the keystore that will be generated.
 It can be an absolute path or a path relative to the current working directory.
 The key store is generated in PKCS12 format with `.p12` extension.
 It should be path in an existing directory where your service expects the keystore.

-For example: `/opt/myservice/keystore/service.keystore`.
+**Example:** `/opt/myservice/keystore/service.keystore`.

 The `service-truststore` contains certificates from other parties that you expect to communicate with, or from Certificate Authorities that you trust to identify other parties.
 The `<truststore_path>` is the path excluding the extension to the trust store that will be generated.
 It can be an absolute path or a path relative to the current working directory.
 The truststore is generated in PKCS12 format.

 The `service-ext` specifies the X.509 extension that should be the Subject Alternate Name (SAN).
-The SAN has contain host names that are used to access the service.
+The SAN contains host names that are used to access the service.
 You need specify the same hostname that is used by the service during API Mediation Layer registration.
-For example:

-`"SAN=dns:localhost.localdomain,dns:localhost,ip:127.0.0.1"`
+**Example:** `"SAN=dns:localhost.localdomain,dns:localhost,ip:127.0.0.1"`

 **Note:** For more information about SAN, see *SAN or SubjectAlternativeName* at [Java Keytool - Common Options](https://www.ibm.com/support/knowledgecenter/en/SSYKE2_8.0.0/com.ibm.java.security.component.80.doc/security-component/keytoolDocs/commonoptions.html).

 The `service-dname` is the X.509 Distinguished Name and is used to identify entities, such as those which are named by the subject and issuer (signer) fields of X.509 certificates.
-For example:

-`"CN=Zowe Service, OU=API Mediation Layer, O=Zowe Sample, L=Prague, S=Prague, C=CZ"`
+**Example:** `"CN=Zowe Service, OU=API Mediation Layer, O=Zowe Sample, L=Prague, S=Prague, C=CZ"`

-The `service-validity` is the number of days after that the certificate will expire.
+The `service-validity` is the number of days after until the certificate expires.

 The `service-password` is the keystore password.
 The purpose of the password is the integrity check.
 The access protection for the keystore and keystore need to be achieved by making them accessible only by the ZOVESVR user ID and the system administrator.